Hybrid compact stars with finite strange quark mass and dark energy: implications for astrophysical observations: Disscusion

-The radial variation of $v_r^2$ and $v_t^2$ are given in Figs.~\ref{causality4u1} and \ref{causality4u13}, for $\omega=-1$ and $\omega=-\frac{1}{3}$, respectively.
-It is evident that $v_r^2=\frac{1}{3}$ throughout the star for $\beta=0$ in both the situations of $\omega=-1$ and $\omega=-\frac{1}{3}$, as expected for the quark star \cite{PBED}.
-However, with increasing $\beta$, $v_r^2$ decreases and this modified value remains constant throughout the star.
-It is also verified that $v_t^2$ picks up different values as $\beta$ changes.
-The relative changes in the sound velocity are greater for $\omega=-1$ than for $\omega=-\frac{1}{3}$, as is evident form Figs.~\ref{causality4u1} and \ref{causality4u13}.
-The variation in the moment of inertia ($I$) is depicted in Fig.~\ref{MI}.
-With the help of this graph, we predict the values of $I$ for the observed masses and the predicted radius, and the values are listed in Table~\ref{tab4}.
-The stability of the model consisting of non-zero $m_s$ dark energy is studied for the TOV equation, Herrera cracking condition and adiabatic index for both the values of $\omega=-1$ and $\omega=-\frac{1}{3}$.
-From Figs.~\ref{tov4u1} and \ref{tov4u13}, it is evident that the TOV equation holds good inside the compact star considered here.
-The cracking condition for $4U~1608-52$ is also verified and shown in Figs.~\ref{crk1} and \ref{crk13} for $\omega=-1$ and $\omega=-\frac{1}{3}$, respectively.
-The adiabatic index, is checked for different values of $\beta$, and is shown in Fig.~\ref{gama}.
-From the plots, it is evident that our model is stable and physically acceptable.
-In Fig.~\ref{lagper}, we have studied the stability by plotting the absolute value of the Lagrangian change in radial pressure at the surface of $4U~1608-52-30$ against $\omega^2$ for the parametric choice of $B_g$, $m_s$ and $\beta$.
-The minima of these plots correspond to the eigenfrequencies of different modes.
-Notably, the frequency spectrum is real ($\omega_n^2>0$), indicating a stable configuration.
-Finally, in Figs.~\ref{eos1}-\ref{eos13},we plot the variation of the total radial pressure against the total energy density for the selected source $4U~160-52$ for suitable parametric choices of $B_g$ and $m_s$, taking $\omega=-1$ and $-\frac{1}{3}$, respectively.
-It is observed that with increasing $\beta$, $p_r^{total}$ becomes negative (i.e., dark energy dominant).
+The radial variation of $v_r^2$ and $v_t^2$ are given in Figs.~\ref{fig19} and \ref{fig20}, for $\omega=-1$ and $\omega=-\frac{1}{3}$, respectively.
+It is evident that $v_r^2=\frac{1}{3}$ throughout the star for $\beta=0$ in both the cases of $\omega=-1$ and $\omega=-\frac{1}{3}$, as expected for the quark star configuration \cite{PBED}.
+However, with increasing $\beta$, $v_r^2$ decreases although this modified value remains constant throughout the star.
+It is also shown that $v_t^2$ picks up different values as $\beta$ changes.
+The relative changes in the sound velocity are greater for $\omega=-1$ than for $\omega=-\frac{1}{3}$, as evident form Figs.~\ref{fig19} and \ref{fig20}.
+Mass-moment of inertia ($M-I$) curve is plotted in Fig.~\ref{fig21}.
+Using ($M-I$) curve, the moment of inertia of few stars of observed masses have been predicted and are tabulated in Table~\ref{tab5}.
+The stability of the model consisting of non-zero $m_s$ admixed with dark energy is studied through different context such as: TOV equation in hydrostatic equilibrium, cracking condition proposed by Herrera \cite{Herrera2} and adiabatic index for both the cases $\omega=-1$ and $-\frac{1}{3}$.
+From Figs.~\ref{fig22} and \ref{fig23}, it is evident that the TOV equation as given in Eq.~(\ref{45}) holds good in this model in presence of $m_s$ and dark energy.
+The cracking condition for $4U~1608-52$ is also verified and shown in Figs.~\ref{fig24}.
+The value of adiabatic index is checked for suitable choices of $\beta$ and is shown in Fig.~\ref{fig25} and it is evident that the model is stable and physically acceptable.
+In Fig.~\ref{fig26}, we have also studied the Lagrangian change in radial pressure at the surface of $4U~1608-52-30$ against $\omega_0^2$ for the parametric choice of $B_g$, $m_s$ and different $\beta$ value.
+The minima of these plots correspond to the exact eigen frequencies of different normal modes.
+Notably, the frequency spectrum is real ($\omega_0^2>0$), indicating a stable configuration.
+Now, to further extent of stability study, tidal deformability has been considered.
+In Table~\ref{tab6}, we have tabulated the tidal love number ($k_2$) and tidal deformability ($\Lambda$) of the selected stars.
+Also, effect of $\beta$ on $\Lambda$ is studied for the chosen star $4U~1608-52$, as shown in Fig.~\ref{fig27} for parametric choice of model parameters.
+The tidal deformability of canonical star having mass $1.4~M_{\odot}$ is evaluated in this model as $74.55$ which falls within the range, $70<\Lambda_{1.4}<580$ \cite{BPA3} considering the gravitational wave constraints.
+Now, the simultaneous increase in compactness of the selected star, which is evident from Fig.~\ref{fig16} and decrease in deformation ($\Lambda$) with increasing dark energy as given in Fig.~\ref{fig27}, suggests that dark energy contributes to make the star more compact, less deformed and stable.
+Finally, in Fig.~\ref{fig28}, we have plotted the variation of the total radial pressure against the total energy density for the selected source $4U~160-52$ for suitable parametric choices of $B_g$, $m_s$ and different $\beta$ value with $\omega=-1$ and $-\frac{1}{3}$, respectively.
+From Fig.~\ref{fig28}, it is evident that for a fixed value of $\omega$, the composite EoS for the system becomes softer for an increase in $\beta$.
+Again, for a particular value of $\beta$, the EoS becomes stiffer for $\omega=-\frac{1}{3}$, in comparison to $\omega=-1$.
+Thus, the present model is suitable to study the properties of hybrid star in presence of dark energy.